omarelwaliely/AutomateVideos/README.md

 ## Overview

-This is an undergoing experiment which will be a automatic video uploader.
+This is an undergoing experiment which will be an automatic video uploader.

 ## Upcoming Features